Royal Caribbean Cruises (RCL) Q2 2017 Results - Earnings Call Transcript

 Michael Bayley - Royal Caribbean International

 Hi David, it's Michael.
 I think one way of looking at it is strategic and tactical.
 We see the China market as an opportunity.
 And I think, as Richard mentioned earlier on, we have a long-term development plan.
-We've been in the market for 10 years, and we built a great brand in China.
+We've been in the market for 10 years, and we've built a great brand in China.
 Changes in deployment in the short-term, we don't consider as particularly meaningful in terms of the development of the market.

 So, for example, Royal's removing Mariner in 2018, that's largely related to an opportunity for a dry-docking that we want to undertake.
 And of course, we've announced that we're putting Quantum Ultra into the market in 2019.
 So I think it's more of a looking at it as a long-term opportunity.
 And then, of course, year-by-year, there's puts and takes, but we see it is a good opportunity and we continue our development.